artela-network/session-key-aspect/js_client/session_key_aspect_client/README.md

 - **Parameters**:

-  - `accountAddress`: The address of the account.
+  - `accountAddress` - string: The address of the account.
-  - `sessionKeyAddress`: The session key address.
+  - `sessionKeyAddress` - string: The session key address.
-  - `bindingContractAddress`: The contract address to bind.
+  - `bindingContractAddress` - string: The contract address to bind.
-  - `bindingMethodSigSet`: An array of method signatures.
+  - `bindingMethodSigSet` - string[]: An array of method signatures.
-  - `expireBlockNumber`: The number of blocks until expiration (default 1000).
+  - `expireBlockNumber` - number: The number of blocks until expiration (default 1000).

 - **Returns**: Transaction hash.
 - **Example**: